Let me take this opportunity to introduce myself to you all.

 And we are so lucky to have such a wonderful mother who has always been there for us.
 She’s my rock, my inspiration, my best friend and so much more.

 My mum qualified as a medical doctor at university in Iraq, but didn’t work for long as a doctor when she moved to the UK before she had my brothers and I and became a full-time parent.
+She now lives and works in London as a physician associate within general medical practice.

 Here’s a bit about me aside from my obvious passion for dentistry: